Spring 2025. UT Austin, Department of Statistics and Data Sciences. MWF 9–10am.

 3 a Data wrangling with dplyr: basics II

-b Data visualization with ggplot2: different components in the grammar of graphic
+b Data visualization with ggplot2 I: different components in the grammar of graphic

-4 a Data visualization with ggplot2: counts and proportions
+4 a Data visualization with ggplot2 III: counts and proportions

-b Data visualization with ggplot2: factors and color
+b Data visualization with ggplot2 IV: factors and color

 c Data visualization with ggplot2: exercise